 Why does connecting to a VPN disconnect my internet?

-This usually happens when you enable the kill switch, which stops internet access when you’re not connected to your VPN.
+When you connect to a VPN, the process of rerouting your traffic through an encrypted tunnel can temporarily interrupt your internet connectivity.
 This can also happen when switching servers.
-The kill switch stops accidental exposure of your data.
-If you disable it and still have the same issues, there are other reasons with easy fixes.
+However, your connection should resume after a few seconds.
+If you still can’t access the internet after a few minutes, there are other reasons with easy fixes.
 For example, you can check whether there is a software issue or conflict between the VPN and your firewall or antivirus.

 Why won't my free VPN connect?

-To summarize, the best VPNs for disconnection issues are…
+To summarize, these are the best VPNs for disconnection issues…

 Rank